Ah, the ol’ “free initial consultation.” Those three words adorn many a web page across this great internet.

 Here’s why you shouldn’t want to talk to this guy for free:

 - Not every tax professional can actually help with your issue.
-Tax is an absolutely huge area, and there are lots of tax professionals that do lots of different things.
+Tax is an absolutely huge area, and there are lots of tax professionals who do lots of different things.
 Just because someone has “tax” in their job description doesn’t mean they know anything about your particular issue.

 - Even worse, some professionals aren’t honest about the fact that they work in a different area and can’t really help with your issue.
 They may offer up some half-thought-out “solutions” just to sound like they’re actually helping.